Dave Sexton

 David James Sexton OBE (6 April 1930 – 25 November 2012) was an English football manager and player.
-He was notable for managing Chelsea to their first ever major European trophy.
+He was notable for managing Chelsea to their first European trophy.

 Playing career

 Son of former professional boxer Archie Sexton, he started his professional career with Luton Town in 1951, following spells with non-league clubs Newmarket Town and Chelmsford City.
 Playing mainly at inside-forward, he would finish his career with time at West Ham United, Leyton Orient, Brighton and Hove Albion, and Crystal Palace.
 His biggest success came at Brighton, where he won the Third Division (South) Title in 1957–58.

 Coaching and managerial career

 Sexton started off as a coach at Chelsea, before leaving to begin his managerial career at Leyton Orient in 1965.
 In 1966 he was appointed by Arsenal manager Bertie Mee as the Gunners' first-team coach, but a year later returned to Chelsea to become manager following the departure of Tommy Docherty.
 He led the club to FA Cup success in 1970 and the European Cup Winners' Cup a year later.
 Chelsea also reached the League Cup final in 1972, but lost to Stoke City.
 However, Sexton fell out with several players, including Peter Osgood and Alan Hudson, who were subsequently sold.
 This, combined with other problems at the club, ensured that Sexton did not come close to repeating his earlier success and early in the 1974–75 season – which ended in Chelsea's relegation – he was dismissed.

 A few weeks later in October 1974 he was appointed manager of Queens Park Rangers as successor to Gordon Jago.
 With a team containing the likes of Stan Bowles and Gerry Francis, as well as players recruited from ex-club Chelsea, John Hollins and David Webb, Sexton took Rangers to within a point of the League title in 1975–76.
 The 3–2 defeat at Norwich City in their final away game of that season marked the end of a 14-match unbeaten run which had produced a spectacular 13 wins and one draw.
 They were top after playing their final home game versus Leeds United on 24 April 1976, but Liverpool's late 3–1 win over Wolverhampton Wanderers on 4 May 1976 denied them their first-ever league title.
 Still, second place was – and remains – their highest league finish.
 UEFA Cup qualification came as consolation.

 Sexton took over at Manchester United – again succeeding Tommy Docherty – in the middle of 1977 but his reign was characterised by dour football and he was not popular with the fans.
 In appointing Sexton it appeared as if the United board had again opted for safety following the tumultuous tenure of Docherty (sacked for having an affair with the wife of the club's physiotherapist), whose four-and-a-half-year spell had overseen relegation from the First Division but an immediate comeback followed by high league finishes and completed with an FA Cup triumph in the season before Sexton's appointment.